Financial Aid Resources & Information

 The Free Application for Federal Student Aid (FAFSA) form is the application for federal student aid.
 Completing the FAFSA form provides the documentation necessary to determine eligibility for federal, state and institutional aid.
 The FAFSA additionally is used by the Maryland state government and the majority of colleges to determine a student’s eligibility for financial aid.

-Students may be eligible to complete the FAFSA if you are a U.S. citizen or eligible non-citizen.
+Students may be eligible to complete the FAFSA regardless of U.S. citizenship.
 Complete eligibility requirements can be found online.

 FAFSA Resources